cdeln/doctest/CONTRIBUTING.md

 ## Bug reports
 Found a bug?
 Let's make it disappear forever.
+However, there have been many bug reports over the years, please read through existing issues to see if the bug has been found before.
+If your submit a bug that has been reported before it will be marked as a `wontfix/duplicate`.
 To file a proper bug report one should supply (at least) the following information

 - Provide a minimal reproducible example (MRE) to let others verify the bug.
-This include all source code and command line arguments to reproduce the bug
+This include **all** source code **and** command line arguments to reproduce the bug
   (or a step by step guide if you use an IDE, but please use the command line if you can).
-- The output from the executable for runtime errors, or from the compiler in for compile time errors / warnings
+- The output from the executable for runtime errors, or from the compiler if you get compiler errors / warnings
 - Your system information, this includes
   - Operating system
   - Doctest version